Tribal Intertidal Digital Ecological Surveys (TIDES) Project

 The rocky intertidal is an iconic seascape of immense traditional and cultural importance to the Indigenous nations of California.
 The rocky intertidal also drives a large eco-tourism economy for the state.
 Unfortunately, because these important habitats exist at the land-sea interface, they are particularly susceptible to human impacts and in particular, sea level rise (SLR).

-We use 3D-imaging to visualize and study intertidal communities at unprecidented scales.
+We use 3D-imaging to visualize and study intertidal communities at unprecedented scales.